On this page:

 Fig. 1.
 Antibody titration.
 CD4 PE (MCA2691PE) was used to stain murine splenocytes at reducing concentrations.
 The stain index of the positive cells was plotted against antibody dilution (ml of antibody in 100 ml staining buffer) to reveal the optimal staining concentration.

-Beads and cells were analyzed by flow cytometry immediately, ensuring the same instrument settings were used.
+Beads and cells (human or mouse) were analyzed by flow cytometry immediately, ensuring the same instrument settings were used.
 This includes PMT voltages, laser power and compensation levels (if required).
 The forward and side scatter voltages were set to allow both cells and beads to be visible for ease of analysis (Figure 2).
-This was in addition to setting fluorescence detection to allow measurement of the negative and positive bead populations and positive and negative cell populations.
+This was in addition to setting fluorescence detection to allow measurement of the negative and positive bead populations, and positive and negative cell populations.
 A low flow rate of 100-200 events per second is recommended and typically 1,000 to 1,500 events are collected for each bead population.
 We collected 30,000 cells for statistical significance and to ensure we could visualize rarer populations if required.

 Fig. 2.
 Beads and cells are visible using the same forward and side

 voltages.
 Forward and side scatter settings were used so that A, beads and B, splenocytes were visible and gates could be set without changing voltages.